 But how much is that exactly?

-Well, estimates place the cost of a typical ground-mounted solar array in the UK at between £10,000 and £15,000 (and that’s not even including installation).
-However, pole-mounted solar arrays (which, as we discussed earlier, provide optimal sun exposure) can also save you money – by as much as 25 percent, according to one source.
+Well, estimates place the cost of a typical ground-mounted solar array in the UK at between £10,000 and £15,000 for a 3-bedroom house (and that’s not even including installation).
+However, pole-mounted solar arrays (which, as we discussed earlier, provide optimal sun exposure) can also save you more money than roof-mounted panels – as much as 25 per cent more, according to one source.

-We’ve applied a 25 per cent markup to the costs of a roof-mounted system to account for the extra outlay involved with ground-mounted panels – as well as a separate 25 per cent increase to demonstrate the additional cost savings they offer – to compare the two types.
+Below, we’ve outlined the costs and savings of a traditional, rooftop-mounted solar system and compared them to ground-mounted panels.
+We’ve applied a 25 per cent markup to the costs of a roof-mounted system to account for the extra outlay involved with ground-mounted panels and a 25 per cent increase to the annual savings to demonstrate the additional savings they offer.

-With a 3kW system, for example, you’ll recoup the extra outlay of a ground-mounted system (around £1,350) in under nine years.
-This time period holds at the other end of the scale, where it’ll also take fewer than nine years to recover the cost of a 7kW solar array.
+With a 3kW system, for example, you’ll recoup the extra outlay of a ground-mounted system in about 10 years.
 After that, it’s all savings – and, if you keep picking up those SEG payments, all profit.

-The estimated solar cost of a ground-mounted system – between £10,000 and £15,000 – includes the panels, inverter and meter.
+The estimated solar cost of a ground-mounted system above include the panels, inverter and meter.
 But depending on the provider, it may or may not include trench excavation and array installation.
 This latter cost, in particular, can be particularly prohibitive – as outlined above, it can total thousands of pounds – which is just one of the reasons it’s so crucial to compare the market before signing on any dotted lines.

 Dive into our form to provide us with a few details about your ground-mounted solar panel requirements, and we’ll pair you with competitive quotes from leading solar panel suppliers in the UK.
 It’s completely free and takes just a minute of your time.